Neuroprosthetics-Lab/nejm-brain-to-text/README.md

 ## Overview
 This repository contains the code and data necessary to reproduce the results of the paper ["*An Accurate and Rapidly Calibrating Speech Neuroprosthesis*" by Card et al. (2024), *N Eng J Med*](https://www.nejm.org/doi/full/10.1056/NEJMoa2314132).

-The code is written in Python, and the data can be downloaded from Dryad, [here](https://datadryad.org/stash/dataset/doi:10.5061/dryad.dncjsxm85).
-Please download this data and place it in the `data` directory before running the code.
-Be sure to unzip `t15_copyTask_neuralData.zip` and `t15_pretrained_rnn_baseline.zip`.

 The code is organized into five main directories: `utils`, `analyses`, `data`, `model_training`, and `language_model`:
 - The `utils` directory contains utility functions used throughout the code.
 - The `analyses` directory contains the code necessary to reproduce results shown in the main text and supplemental appendix.